Correctly defining consent can save countless victims from sexual assault!

 Society needs new laws to recognize when sexual assault takes place!

-While violent rape is the most heinous and “aggravated” form of sexual assault, predators who use non-violent methods to undermine their victim’s self determination over their bodies are committing a crime.
+While violent rape is the most heinous and “aggravated” form of sexual assault, predators who use a non-violent method to undermine their victim’s self determination over their body, are committing a criminal act.

-The degree or level of a crime, such as a felony or misdemeanor, distinguishes its severity.
+The degree or level of a crime, such as a felony or misdemeanor, distinguishes the severity to the victim and the resultant consequence to the offender.
 Our laws punish burglary using violence more severely than theft with no violence.
+No matter what type or size weapon a murderer uses to kill their victim, we recognize a crime is committed.
 And our sex crime laws should apply the same principle.

 You can help!